 - Pre-paid credit card or cash

-- Hiking boots with extra pair of socks
+- Hiking boots with an extra pair of socks

 A few additional considerations: